alexadler9/agent-playground/README.md

 # Agent Playground

-Kotlin/JVM CLI playground for experimenting with AI agent architecture
+Kotlin/JVM CLI playground for experimenting with AI agent architecture, stateful task orchestration and local RAG

-The project started as a context-management playground and now includes a stateful agent with explicit memory layers, markdown-based personalization, task state management and stage-based orchestration
+The project started as a context-management playground and now focuses on two main areas:

+* **Stateful Agent** — an orchestrated assistant with explicit memory layers, task state and stage-based execution
+* **RAG pipeline and RAG chat** — local document indexing, embeddings, retrieval, filtering/reranking, grounded answers with sources and quotes, and a production-like CLI chat with task memory

 ## Modes

-The project contains two experimental agent modes

-### Context Agent

-The context agent is used to experiment with different ways of building LLM context

-Supported context strategies

-* **Full History** — sends the full conversation history
-* **Sliding Window** — sends only the last N messages
-* **Sticky Facts** — sends extracted key facts plus recent messages
-* **Branching** — allows independent conversation branches from a checkpoint

-This mode was used to compare context size, information loss, token usage and branch isolation

 ### Stateful Agent